 Bottom line: If you are shelling out up to $600 for a smartwatch, it can’t be a gadget that is worn a few times and discarded in favour of your old $10 Casio digital.
 It needs to fit your lifestyle, from its aesthetic to its functionality.

-If the thought of paying $300 - $400 for a fancy watch that is likely to be obsolete in a couple of years, you can enjoy many of the health-tracking features of a smartwatch on your smartphone.
-My P20 Pro has the “Health” app, which came bundled with it.
+If the thought of paying $300-$400 for a fancy watch that is likely to be obsolete in a couple of years, you can enjoy many of the health-tracking features of a smartwatch on your smartphone.
+My P30 Pro has the “Health” app, which came bundled with it.

 Yesterday, the Health app told me I had taken 6,639 steps, moving 4.6km and burning 895 calories.
 The only problem is that I also went on a 40km bike ride, which the app wasn’t able to track despite my phone being in my bike pannier the whole time.

-But your phone will play an important part if you do get a Fitbit or Garmin device with the aim of tracking your activity.
+Your phone will play an important part if you do get an Apple, Fitbit, Samsung, Huawei or Garmin device with the aim of tracking your activity.
 It will be the place where your health data is synced to, you can tinker with your tracking settings and review your progress.
 There’s also a whole ecosystem of health apps that plug into tracking devices, combining them with exercise and diet advice - MyFitnessPal, Runtastic and Strava are three of the most popular ones worth checking out.

 Bottom line: There’s plenty of health and fitness tracking potential in the phone you already have.
 With a bit of disciplined use and by keeping your phone on you as you move about, you’ll get a good gauge on your exercise progress – and have a fully-fledged communication device on hand at all times.